 “ASTOUNDING...
 Hilarious and informative...
 Everybody loves an incredible dick trick, especially one performed for a political cause.”
 (SF Weekly)

-Foreskin Awareness Booth will be bigger than ever in 2013, with performances in Montreal, Quebec City, Ottawa, Victoria, Vancouver, New York City, San Francisco and beyond.
+Foreskin Awareness Booth will be bigger than ever in 2014, with performances in Vancouver, Edmonton, Toronto, Montreal, Ottawa, Victoria, San Francisco and beyond.
 Callender claims he will continue to demonstrate his foreskin until all children are protected from unnecessary genital surgery; “If I have to, I’m willing to demonstrate my foreskin to everyone on the planet,” Callender states.
 “It’s time to end the ignorance and stigma surrounding foreskin.
 Yes, fighting sexual prejudice is a big job — but luckily, I have a big foreskin.
 And I know how to use it.”

 For upcoming Foreskin Awareness Booth dates, see the CAN-FAP events page.